5 Best VPNs for TP-Link Routers in 2026: Easy Setup

 • I tested each VPN’s speeds.
 Putting a VPN on your TP-Link router can slow your internet speeds due to the encryption process.
 But the VPNs on my list all maintain very fast speeds.
 ExpressVPN gave me the fastest speeds in my tests.

 • I evaluated each VPN’s privacy and security features.
 I only recommend VPNs with industry-standard security features, such as 256-bit AES encryption, a strict no-logs policy, which means the provider doesn’t track what you do online, a kill switch (disconnects you from the internet if your VPN connection drops), and protection against IP leaks.
-Testing Methodology: Comparison & Ranking Criteria
+Private Internet Access

 • I picked VPNs that offer good value for their price.
-Every VPN on my list has affordable plans and a money-back guarantee, so you can try it out risk-free.
+Every VPN on my list has affordable plans and deals and a money-back guarantee, so you can try it out risk-free.

 How to Set Up a VPN on a TP-Link Router